Danville house fire under investigation

-DANVILLE — Fire heavily damaged a two-story home in Danville late Monday.
+DANVILLE — Fire heavily damaged a two-story home late Monday in Danville.

-“The front door was boarded up and there was heavy dark smoke coming from all sides,” said McMahon.
+“The front door was boarded up and there was heavy dark smoke coming from all sides,” McMahon said.
 “They knocked down the fire quickly and called investigators.”

-McMahon said the origin and cause of the fire are unknown at this time.
+McMahon said the origin and cause of the fire are not yet known.
 He was not aware of who called for help.
-Firefighters remained there until about 1:30 a.m.
+Firefighters remained on the scene until about 1:30 a.m.
 Tuesday.

 On Friday afternoon, firefighters were called to a different two-story house in that same block where food on the stove caught fire and extended into cabinets and walls, causing about $30,000 damage.